- Download our Moving to France Guide (PDF)

 Making an application

-Expats seeking accommodation in French cities will need to act swiftly once they find a place because of the intense competition and demand in the city, with listings sometimes being taken down minutes after going up.
+When seeking accommodation in French cities, you’ll need to act swiftly once you find a place because of the intense competition and demand in the city, with listings sometimes being taken down minutes after going up.

 A good impression with a prospective landlord can be the difference between signing a lease and having to continue the search, especially when there are dozens of other eager candidates.
-Expats should come prepared with all the necessary documents so that they can get the ball rolling as swiftly as possible.
+Come prepared with all the necessary documents so that you can get the ball rolling as swiftly as possible.

 Leases

 Standard leases in France are generally for 12 months.
-It is possible to negotiate shorter leases directly with the landlord but most property owners are reluctant to do so.
+It is possible to negotiate shorter leases directly with the landlord, but most property owners are reluctant to do so.
+For more flexibility, consider a mobility lease, which runs from 1 to 10 months and allows you to give just one month’s notice.

-The law in France mostly favours the tenant, meaning that eviction or raising the rent can be a difficult task for a landlord.
-A letter must be sent to the tenant at least six months prior to a rental increase, informing them of the landlord’s intentions.
-The landlord also has to show that the rental increase is in line with the market value of the property.
+The law in France mostly favours the tenant, meaning that evicting or raising the rent can be difficult for a landlord.
+A letter must be sent to the tenant at least six months before a rental increase, informing them of the landlord’s intentions.
+The landlord also has to show that the rental increase is in line with the property's market value.
+Rent increases are strictly regulated, with landlords limited to one increase per year based on the IRL index.

 Deposits